MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMUserDeviceAffinity.md

 ```

 ## DESCRIPTION
-The **Get-CMUserDeviceAffinity** cmdlet gets one or more user device affinities in Microsoft System Center Configuration Manager.
+The **Get-CMUserDeviceAffinity** cmdlet gets one or more user device affinities in Configuration Manager.

-User device affinity in Microsoft System Center Configuration Manager is a method of associating a user with one or more specified devices.
+User device affinity in Configuration Manager is a method of associating a user with one or more specified devices.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.